 If you do not use a system similar to this, you can end up missing emails or forgetting to deal with emails later.

 On a related note, when managing my boss’ inbox, I will not archive an email of his if it’s marked as “unread” in his inbox.
-I may read an email to see if I can handle it for him, but if I cannot, I’ll “mark as unread” so he knows to review it.
+I may read an email to see if I can handle it for him, but if I can’t, I’ll “mark as unread” so he knows to review it.
 Once the email is showing up as “read,” I know I can archive it.
-It’s super simple but very effective.
+It’s very simple, but very effective.

 I know I said seven tips, but I wanted to share an additional quick tip.